The Stuff at Work: Ethics and Assets

 Little did you know, during your seemingly routine day, that you had hundreds or even thousands of dollars of assets under your control.
 With all the stuff that passes you by each day at work, you probably never think about it in terms of assets and your responsibility.

-Some are physical and some are intangible, such as company secrets, trademarks, and confidential information.
-Every employee from the janitor to the executive controls some kind of asset every time he or she shows up for work.
+Some are physical, and some are intangible, such as company secrets, trademarks, and confidential information.
+Every employee from the janitor to the executive controls some asset every time he or she shows up for work.

 Do Employees Even Think of Work Stuff as Assets?

 Most people don't give company assets a second thought until they are lost, stolen or broken.
 Herein lies the problem.
 Employees must understand that ethical behavior is demonstrated not only in how they act toward others but also in how they treat property that doesn't belong to them.
 The key to success is understanding who owns what and what boundaries exist for its use.

 Your mother may have said, "treat other people's property as if it were your own."
 As a child, if you borrowed a toy, you took extra special care of it.
 As a guest in another home, you didn't touch anything that wasn't yours.
 Why doesn't this lesson seem to transfer to the company's property where we work?

 As an adult, you know better.
 Caring for assets doesn't matter as much because the company always has enough money to replace the stuff we break or use up.
 If no one else cares, why should we?
 But those simple moral truths from childhood don't grow obsolete with age.
 The fact is, we should care about how we treat property that isn't ours.

 Everyone deals with stuff differently.
 Some detach themselves from the asset so they don't care about it or they attach themselves too much, so they feel like the rightful owners.
 In the first situation, learning to care about company stuff is accomplished through thoughtful consideration.

 Who paid for this and how would I feel about writing the check that pays for it?
 What are the boundaries for appropriate use?